MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 There are three main steps to using the feature:

-1. Click the **Suggest topics** option on the Topics page to extract content from FAQ/support pages or online files.
+1. Select **Suggest topics** on the Topics page to extract content from FAQ/support pages or online files.
 2. Add the suggested topics to your bot.
 3. Enable the topics.